 Corporate action Time limit Provision(s) under Myanmar Companies Law (2017) Alteration of constitution 28 days from the day of passing the special resolution Sec.
 18 (a) Annual return Within two months of its incorporation and once at least every year (but no later than one month after the anniversary of its incorporation) Sec.
-97 Appointment, resignation, removal or cessation of directors 28 days from the change Sec.
+97 Admission or cessation of members 21 days from the change Sec.
+96 Appointment, resignation, removal or cessation of directors 28 days from the change Sec.
 141 Appointment, resignation, removal or cessation of secretary 28 days from the change Sec.
 141 Change of address 28 days from the day of passing the special resolution Sec.
 141 Change of company Limited by Guarantee's name 28 days from the day of passing the special resolution Sec.
-25 (d) Change of company's type 28 days from the day of passing the special resolution Sec.
-58 (c) Creation of mortgage or charge 28 days from the creation Sec.
+25 (d) Creation of mortgage or charge 28 days from the creation Sec.
 229 (a) Modification of mortgage or charge 28 days from the modification Sec.
 232